Searchlight2/Searchlight2/README.md

 <br>

-Analysis and visualisation of RNA-seq datasets is a time and cost bottleneck.
+The analysis and visualisation of RNA-seq datasets is a time and cost bottleneck.
 Searchlight2 automates this step, allowing your project to proceed rapidly and with minimum fuss.
-Searchlight2 accepts standard bulk, GEOmx and psuedo-bulk RNA-seq inputs and produces a wide range of outputs.
-It uses pre-built workflows , allowing it deeply explore data from any experimental design or organism.
+It accepts standard bulk, GEOmx and psuedo-bulk RNA-seq inputs, and produces a wide range of outputs.
+Searchlight2 uses a pre-built workflow system, allowing it deeply explore data from any experimental design or organism.
 Its range of outputs include:
-1. Typical plots and analysis, such as Volcano, MA, PCA, heatmaps, pathway analysis, upstream regulator, overlap analysis, expression density, fold-vs-fold, signature analysis, and much more.
+1. Plots and analysis, such as volcano, MA, PCA, heatmaps, top gene bopxplots, pathway analysis, upstream regulator analysis, overlap analysis, expression density, fold-vs-fold, signature analysis, and more.
 2. Results presented as publication quality png and svg files, collated into reports.
 Which include ready-made methods and legends.
-3. Raw data files
+3. Statistical analysis data files and lists of significant, signature or enriched genes and pathways
 4. R scripts for all plots.
-5. An R Shiny app, making it easy for wet-lab scientists to modify any plot visually.
+5. An R Shiny app, making it easy for wet-lab scientists to modify each plot visually.
 6. An R-snippet database allowing users change the default appearance of plots.

 Searchlight2 is 100% automated, and executed as a single command.
 It has been designed by project bioinformaticians, and is highly sympathetic to the needs of wet-lab scientists and bioinformatic service providers.
 It can complete analysis projects in minutes, so you can focus on interpretation.